 Prior to filing a formal written grievance, students are encouraged to first address their complaint informally with the faculty, staff, or student involved.
 The parties involved in the non-grade grievance are encouraged to resolve the misunderstanding, concern, or grievance through discussion.
-If, after meeting with the faculty/staff or student involved in the grievance, the student remains unsatisfied, the next step in the informal process is for the student to discuss the issue with their department chair, regional dean, or the Associate Academic Dean for Student Affairs (AADESSA) as appropriate.
+If, after meeting with the faculty/staff or student involved in the grievance, the student remains unsatisfied, the next step in the informal process is for the student to discuss the issue with their Associate Dean/Department Chair, Regional Dean, or the Associate Academic Dean for Education Support Services and Student Affairs (AADESSA) as appropriate.
 If the issue is not resolved informally, the student has the right to meet with the AADESSA regarding the process for filing a formal grievance.